cheesecakeassassin/magic-password-generator/README.md

 # Magic Password Generator

 ## Purpose
 A magical password generator that prompts you for desired length and character types you want to include.
-Use responsively.
+Use at your own risk.

 ## Built with
 * HTML